The Rule of Law

 Things Have Changed

 I was a senior in high school in 1980-81 and I remember sitting through Government class, which was held in a trailer in the parking lot that year.
 We were either overcrowded, or there was construction happening.
 I don't think that anyone was really excited about government class, including me.
 I remember being taught that our country prided itself on the Rule of Law (RoL).
 1980 was an election year, and in January 1981 we were reminded that that there would be an "orderly transition of power" when President Reagan replaced President Carter.
 This orderly transition of power, an aspect of the RoL, distinguished the United States from other countries.
-This was all painfully obvious to me and my classmates, and we weren't nearly as impressed by it as our teacher was.
+This was all painfully obvious to me and my classmates, but we weren't nearly as impressed by it as our teacher.

 WHAT'S THE RULE OF LAW?

-Dictionary.com: The principle that all people and institutions are subject to and accountable to law that is fairly applied and enforced; the principle of government by law.
+Dictionary.com: The principle that all people and institutions are subject to, and accountable to, law that is fairly applied and enforced; the principle of government by law.

-In my government class, we learned that RoL was what kept the police, or government, from bursting into our homes and dragging us off to prison for no reason, as happens with regularity in some other countries.
+In my government class, we learned that RoL was what kept the police, or government, from bursting into our homes and dragging us off to prison for no reason, as apparently happens with regularity in some other countries.
 We learned that we all have rights that provide us with protection from our own government.
-We are presumed innocent of crimes until proven guilty, we have the right to be represented in a trial, we have the right to remain silent rather than incriminating ourselves, and many other rights.
+We are presumed innocent of crimes until proven guilty; we have the right to be represented in a trial, we have the right to remain silent rather than incriminating ourselves, and many other rights.
 Once again, all of us brilliant H.S. seniors knew all of this, and it was a struggle to keep our eyes open.

 CURRENT RULE OF LAW IN THE U.S.